Byju’s acquires Tynker edtech firm as part of U.S. expansion

 India’s Byju’s has agreed to acquire creative coding platform Tynker as it continues its expansion into edtech and educational games in the United States.

-Bengaluru, India-based Byju’s has grown to more than 100 million students with its kids educational games platform, and it has been on a buying spree as it expands well beyond India’s borders.
+The Bengaluru, India-based company has grown to more than 100 million students with its kids educational games platform, and it has been on a buying spree as it expands well beyond India’s borders.
 The company didn’t disclose the purchase price for Mountain View, California-based Tynker, but it was in the “nine figures.”

 Buying spree